-If voltage reads something around 5 volts, you are good to install the RP board.
-Disconnect a power supply and install the RP board.
-Once it's installed, power the unit on and make sure, the LEDs on the cherry keys lit up sequentially and the LEDs on the RP board are on.
+If the voltage reads somewhere around 5 volts, you are good to install the RP board.
+Disconnect the power supply and install the RP board.
+Once it is installed, power the unit on and make sure that the LEDs on the cherry keys light up sequentially and the LEDs on the RP board are on.